John Wecker helped countries introduce a lifesaving vaccine against Japanese encephalitis.

-“Introducing a vaccine is a long-term commitment,” says John Wecker, director of PATH’s Vaccine Access and Delivery global program.
+“Introducing a vaccine is a long-term commitment,” says John Wecker, former director of PATH’s Vaccine Access and Delivery program.
 Before countries commit to adding a vaccine to their public health programs, they need the best information possible about the need for vaccine and its possible effects.
 Yet this critical information can be strikingly hard to come by.

 Take, for instance, the curious case of vaccine against Japanese encephalitis (JE).
 Sometimes called “brain fever,” Japanese encephalitis primarily strikes poor children in Southeast Asia and the Western Pacific.
 Infected children who manage to survive have a high chance of being left with neurological problems ranging from paralysis to the inability to speak.

 There is no cure for JE.
 The only solution is prevention through vaccination.
 But until PATH launched our Japanese Encephalitis Project in 2003, tens of thousands of children died or were disabled each year for lack of an accessible, affordable, and reliable vaccine.

 The curious part of the story is that the necessary vaccine already existed.